Sanaa: Cityscape

-Generally, Sanaʽa is divided into two parts: the Old City District ("al-Qadeemah") and the new city ("al-Jadid.")
+Generally, Sanaa is divided into two parts: the Old City District ("al-Qadeemah") and the new city ("al-Jadid.")
 The former is much smaller and retains the city's ancient heritage and mercantile way-of-living while the latter is an urban sprawl with many suburbs and modern buildings.
-The newer parts of the city were largely developed in the 1960s and onward when Sanaʽa was chosen as the republican capital.
+The newer parts of the city were largely developed in the 1960s and onward when Sanaa was chosen as the republican capital.

 In recent decades, Sanaa has grown into a multipolar city, with various districts and suburbs serving as hubs of commercial, industrial, and social activity.
 Their development has generally been unplanned by central authorities.
 Many of them were initially set up by new arrivals from rural areas.
 Increasing land prices and commercial rents in the central city has also pushed many residents and commercial establishment outwards, towards these new hubs.
 Souks have been especially important in the development of these areas.